CDC Urges Schools to Reopen, Adding Fuel to Fire

 “We should be able to open every school, kindergarten through eighth grade, if in fact we administer these tests,” he added.

+Leslie Boggs, president of the National PTA, said in an interview that “reopening schools for in-person instruction is vital to ensure the continuity of education for every child, particularly those who do not have adequate access to technology.”

-But even if in-person classes do start up again, “students will likely return to schools with serious gaps in their learning and retention and unique social-emotional needs,” the National PTA warned in a statement.
+But even if in-person classes do start up again, “students will likely return to schools with serious gaps in their learning and retention and unique social-emotional needs,” the PTA warned in a statement.

 “Schools must be prepared to identify indicators, such as symptoms of trauma, learning loss and [lack of] retention and have the requisite funding and community partnerships to effectively support the student and their family as reopening occurs,” the PTA said.